Tiaaam/GuessMaster/docs/handout.md

 ### Other Highlights

-- we use the german Federal Statistical Office as our data source to use current data from early 2022 for your sample solution
+- we use the german Federal Statistical Office as our data source to use current data from early 2022 for our sample solution